sovrynn/ecdo/1-EVIDENCE/2-FUTURE-ALIGNMENTS/README.md

 In terms of a gravitational null effect, Earth passes around the Sun on the side of Jupiter during May/June 2030, at the same time as Jupiter is opposite the other gas giants (maximum effect of gas giants canceling each other out).

-## Gas giant harmonic (June 2030)

-See `EVIDENCE/solar-system` for details.

-An important date in this data is June 2030 - grand solar minimum.

-## Encke Comet (June 2030)

-There will be a historically close pass with Encke in June 2030. ±40 million km.

 ## Aldebaran and Saturn/Mars 2030 Alignment

 On Aldebaran's alignment with Saturn/Mars, written in Indian texts as an omen of great catastrophe.